HEIGHT: Heterogeneous Interaction Graph Transformer for Robot Navigation in Crowded and Constrained Environments: Simulation Experiments

 For DWA, treating humans as obstacles leads to the highest average human collision rates (0.54) and a freezing problem, indicated by the highest average timeout rates (0.21), in all environments.
 For example, the robot in Fig.~\ref{fig:sim_more_constrained} stays close to everything and thus fails to avoid the magenta human in time.

 Similarly, by representing obstacles as groups of circles, DS-RNN performs better in the \textit{More crowded} environment (Fig.~\ref{fig:sim_more_crowded}(d)) than in the \textit{More constrained} environment (Fig.~\ref{fig:sim_more_constrained}(d)).
 In addition, Table~\ref{tab:baseline_results} shows that DS-RNN achieves the highest average collision rate with obstacles (0.13) in all environments.
 Furthermore, the obstacle collision rate of DS-RNN increases in all 4 OOD environments, indicating an overfitting problem.
 Among the OOD environment, the percentage of obstacle collision increase is higher in environments with higher obstacle-to-human ratios.
-For example, in \textit{Less crowded} with the highest percentage of obstacles, the obstacle collision [{

-}] rate (0.21) increases by 133\% w.r.t. the obstacle collision rate in \textit{training distribution} (0.09).
+For example, in \textit{Less crowded} with the highest percentage of obstacles, the obstacle collision rate (0.21) increases by 133\% w.r.t. the obstacle collision rate in \textit{training distribution} (0.09).
 On the contrary, in \textit{More crowded} with the lowest percentage of obstacles, the obstacle collision rate (0.06) drops by 33\%.
 The reason is that DS-RNN has trouble inferring the geometric shapes of obstacles from a large group of circles, and thus fails to avoid collision with them.
 Thus, treating both humans and obstacles as circles is not an ideal input representation for robot navigation algorithms.

 For \astarCNN, the $\textrm{A}^{*}$ global planner does not account for humans and the CNN local planner represents all observations as a 2D point cloud.
 As a result, from Table~\ref{tab:baseline_results}, \astarCNN has the highest average timeout rate (0.10) and the longest average time (18.99) among RL-based methods in all environments, especially the two most challenging ones, for the following 2 reasons.
 (1) The waypoints can fail to guide the robot to reach the goal because the waypoints lose optimality as agents move.
 Consequently, in OOD scenarios such as Fig.~\ref{fig:sim_more_constrained}(b), the CNN policy is especially bad at long-horizon planning because it is overfitted with good waypoints.
 (2) By mixing humans and obstacles in its input, the robot policy sometimes has a hard time distinguishing dynamic and static obstacles.
 For example, in Fig.~\ref{fig:sim_more_constrained}(b), the robot keeps a large distance from everything and thus is less agile and efficient compared with the robots in Fig.~\ref{fig:sim_more_constrained}(e) and (f).
 Thus, for RL-based approaches, treating humans as obstacles leads to overfitting to specific types of scenarios, preventing the policies from generalizing to OOD scenarios which are common in the real-world.